 NDC is an industry acronym that stands for National Drug Code.
-It is a unique 10-digit code that is universal for human drugs in the United States.
-It is present on all drug packages in the U.S. Payers require this information on claims when processing for payment.
+It is a unique 10-digit code that is universal for human drugs in the United States and is present on all drug packages in the U.S. Payers require this information on claims when processing them for payment.

 - The first set of numbers in the NDC identifies the labeler, such as the drug manufacturer, repackager, or distributor.

 - The second set of numbers is the product code, which identifies the specific strength, dosage form (i.e, capsule, tablet, liquid), and formulation of a drug for a specific labeler.

 - Finally, the third set is the package code, which identifies package sizes and types.

-In DrChrono, you can add the NDC to each HCPCS code listed in your fee schedule that will populate on the claim automatically.
+In DrChrono, you can add the NDC to each HCPCS code listed in your fee schedule which will populate on the claim automatically.

-Note: If there is a change in the NDC code, whether it is a change in manufacturer, dosage form, etc, the NDC will need to be updated in the fee schedule to represent and report the correct medication given.
+** Please Note: If there is a change in the NDC code, whether it is a change in manufacturer, dosage, form, etc, the NDC will need to be updated in the fee schedule to represent and report the correct medication/dosage given.

 To add to your fee schedule, navigate to Billing > Fee Schedule.